Easy Oat Flour Pancakes – Gluten Free Recipe

 This post contains affiliate links.
 As an amazon associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

-• Maple syrup – the maple syrup sweetens the pancakes just slightly and also helps them brown a bit when cooking.
-You could also use honey or your favorite liquid sweetener.
-If you choose to omit the maple syrup, add 2 additional tablespoons of milk.
+• Maple syrup – This lightly sweetens the pancakes and also helps them brown nicely in the skillet.
+Honey or another liquid sweetener works fine too.
+If you prefer to leave out the maple syrup entirely, add 2 extra tablespoons of milk to help balance the texture.

 How to make pancakes with oat flour